 The average time a user spends on your site influences activities such as clicks, conversions, and sales.
 What is the average time a visitor spends on your website?
 If you use Google Analytics (GA), you can retrieve the data.
 Google Analytics tracks sessions, which is a group of user interactions with your website that takes place within a given time frame.
-When a user arrives on your site, Analytics starts counting at that moment.
+When a user arrives on your site, GA starts counting.
 We should want to increase the time users spend at our sites to increase clicks, conversions, and sales.

 Your bounce rate is another critical metric.
 Google states, “A bounce is a single-page session on your site.
 In Analytics, a bounce is calculated specifically as a session that triggers only a single request to the Analytics server, such as when a user opens a single page on your site and then exits without triggering any other requests to the Analytics server during that session.”
 You can think of your bounce rate as the percentage of users who come and go without performing any activities.

 Between sessions and bounce rates, I considered ways to increase the time users spend on my site and how to decrease my bounce rate.
 One technique I shied away from for years was to showcase related posts at the bottom of my posts.
-Related posts can come across as spammy, useless click-bait.
+Related posts can come across as spammy, useless clickbait.
 On the other hand, featuring associated articles can entice readers to stay on a website.
-For example, someone who reads my post about the best recurring affiliate programs might be interested in learning about top e-learning or bitcoin affiliate programs.
-Instead of hoping the user finds these posts, a related post plugin will highlight them to catch the reader’s attention.
+For example, someone who reads my post about the best recurring affiliate programs might be interested in learning about top e-learning or fashion affiliate programs.
+Instead of hoping the user finds those posts, a related post plugin will highlight them to catch the reader’s attention.
 Secondly, showcasing related posts takes pressure off getting traffic from other sources.

 If you’re interested in using a related posts plugin, there is one thing you should do first.
 I recommend reviewing your posts to ensure they are categorized (and tagged) correctly.
 By doing so, the plugin can better associate articles to posts.